BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some Pacific Francs (XPF) on hand for smaller markets, local snack stands (like 'poisson cru' vendors), and tips.
-ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to minimize fees.
+While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller local markets, fruit stands, and tips.
+ATMs are available in Maharepa and Piha'ena, but it's wise to withdraw a bit more than you think you'll need at once to avoid extra fees.

 transport